siddharthroy12/DSA-Notes/Readme.md

 ### Array

 The most basic and commonly used data structure.
-Elements of array are placed next to each other in memory mapped with index starting at 0.
+Elements of an array are placed next to each other in memory, mapped with numbers starting at 0.

 This makes the access time O(1) if we know the index of our data.
-But if you want to seach for a data you need to loop over every element one by one which makes the searching time O(n).
+But if you want to search for a data you need to loop over every element one by one which makes the searching time O(n).

 To calculate the length of the array we don't need to loop over the entire array, we can just store the length of the array inside a variable/property when we create the array (like in JS `array.length`) and increase/decrease this value whenever we add or remove an element in the array.

-And most languages provides this length property so the access time of the last element of the array is also O(1).
+And most languages provide this length property so the access time of the last element of the array is also O(1).

-But adding and removing and element is different story.
+But adding and removing an element is a different story.

-Many languages provides two methods for array `push` and `pop` to insert and remove and element at the end of the array.
+Many languages provide two methods for array `push` and `pop` to insert and remove an element at the end of the array.

-`push` and `pop` have O(1) time compexity.
+`push` and `pop` have O(1) time complexity.

-But if you want to add or remove and element anywhere else in the array the elements after the index you just changed will have to re-order so in the worst case scenario the time complexity of inserting and removing an element is O(n)
+But if you want to add or remove an element anywhere else in the array the elements after the index you just changed will have to re-order so in the worst-case scenario the time complexity of inserting and removing an element is O(n)

-And strings are also an array of characters so the same applies for strings too.
+And strings are also an array of characters so the same applies to strings too.

 #### Reversing an array

-Most programming languages provides a built-in method for reversing an array but let's look at the ways we can implement this.
+Most programming languages provide a built-in method for reversing an array but let's look at the ways we can implement this.

-Fist the most simple way to reverse an array:
+First, the most simple way to reverse an array:

 ```js
 function reverse(input) {